Gabriel-T-Harris/Hand_Probability_Calculator/README.md

 ### Parameters

 - --input: is where to look for configuration file.
 If the value is a file, then will read only that one; else if it is a directory, then will read all files in that directory.
+Careful about trailing slashes, or surround it with quotation marks.
 - --output: is where created files will go.
+Careful about trailing slashes, or surround it with quotation marks.
 - --hand_size: is starting hand size.
 - --test_hands: is the number of hands to simulate.